Trump denies Haiti slur amid fallout from ‘shithole’ comment

 On Friday morning, however, Trump ripped those discussions on Twitter.

-In a series of posts, Trump also slammed the immigration deal reached by a bipartisan group of senators as a “big step backwards” and reiterated his demands for such a pact.
+In a series of posts, Trump also slammed the immigration deal reached by a bipartisan group of senators as a "big step backwards."

 "The Dems will threaten 'shutdown,' but what they are really doing is shutting down our military, at a time we need it most.
 Get smart, MAKE AMERICA GREAT AGAIN!"
 Trump posted.